IBM-Blockchain/blockchain-vscode-extension/packages/blockchain-extension/tutorials/developer-tutorials/createNewIdentityAttributes.md

 ## Learning Objectives

 * Create our smart contract
-* Create a new identity with attributes using Local Fabric CA.
+* Create a new identity with attributes using 1 Org Local Fabric CA.
 * Use the newly created identity and implement attribute-based access control.
     * Package the smart contract
     * Install the smart contract